avalur/avalur.github.io/ai-assisted-programming/README.md

 ### Phase 1: Code Analysis and Documentation
 1. **Repository Analysis**
-   - Clone the provided repository
+   - Fork and clone the [provided repository](https://github.com/jetbrains-academy/lms)
    - Analyze the current structure and identify key parts
+   - Run LMS locally and explore the application's functionality
    - Document the existing architecture and data flow

 2. **Documentation Enhancement**
-   - Add comprehensive docstrings to all Python functions and classes
-   - Create JSDoc comments for React components and functions
    - Develop a high-level architecture document that explains system interactions
+   - (optional) Add comprehensive docstrings to all Python functions and classes
+   - (optional) Create JSDoc comments for React components and functions

 ### Phase 2: Restructuring for AI Readability
 1. **Backend Restructuring**